What topics to write about

 A tutorial based post can also be a how to blog post, but typically a tutorial shows you a process of doing something step-by-step.

-With this type of blog post, you will also see a lot of images or videos to help the reader understand what is going on.
+With this type of topic for your blog, you will also see a lot of images or videos to help the reader understand what is going on.

 For example, Hayley over at Organized Blogging has a tutorial on how to design a spreadsheet with a video and steps.